dynatrace-extensions/dynatrace-extensions-vscode/ARCHITECTURE.md

 - OpenPipeline schemas
 - MIBs: MIB files used in providing hover information for SNMP extensions
 - VSCode extension state files:
-  - `dynatraceEnvironments.json` - state about the registered nodes in the tenants tree view
+  - `dynatraceEnvironments.json` - state about the registered tenants in the tenants tree view (includes URL, encrypted token, label, and deployment model)
   - `extensionWorkspaces.json` - state about the registered nodes in the workspaces tree view
   - `summaries.json` - summary information from extension simulator runs
   - `targets.json` - state about registered remote simulator targets